dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Now we are going to define our view for *Group* table.
 This view will setup functionality for create, remove, update and show primitives for your model's definition.

+Inherit from *GeneralView* class that will inherit from *BaseCRUDView* that inherits from *BaseModelView*, so you can override all their public properties to configure many details for your CRUD primitives. take a look at **Advanced Configuration** on this page.

+Take a look at the :doc:`api`.

 ::

     class GroupGeneralView(GeneralView):